noreta/blog/_posts/2017-07-09-deployig-the-latest-ghost-on-openshift.markdown

 2. Use this repository as a source.
 3. Done.

-Don't worry, I actually used Node v.6.9.5 as the default cartridge because the default Node.js version from [Openshift-Ghost-Quickstart](https://github.com/openshift-quickstart/openshift-ghost-quickstart) is 0.10.** and no longger suppported for the recent Ghost version.
+Don't worry, I actually use Node v.6.9.5 as the default cartridge because the default Node.js version from [Openshift-Ghost-Quickstart](https://github.com/openshift-quickstart/openshift-ghost-quickstart) is 0.10.** and no longger suppported for the recent Ghost version.

 # Is it possible to be used to deploy Ghost v 1.0.-Beta?